StanisKo/MGME/docs/Auth Flow.md

 Moreover, there can be multiple of them per one user at one point in time, Since this mechanism allows users to login from different machines

-Therefore, on boot, a hosted service is initialized and every 8 hours Checks for expired refresh tokens of all users and removes them
+Therefore, on boot, a hosted service is initialized and every 8 hours (TODO: interval has to be reduced) Checks for expired refresh tokens of all users and removes them
 </pre>